-(B) Property, Plant and Equipment
+(B) Plant and Equipment

-Depreciation has been charged in the accounts using either the straight line or reducing balance method on all classes of depreciable assets so as to write off their book value over the estimated useful life of the asset.
+Depreciation has been charged in the accounts using either the reducing balance or straight line method on all classes of depreciable assets so as to write off their book value over the estimated useful life of the asset.
 The following estimated useful lives are used in the calculation of depreciation.
-Plant and equipment 4 - 8 years.
+Plant and Equipment 4 - 8 years.